Alexander Pushkin: Literary

 Critics consider many of his works masterpieces, such as the poem The Bronze Horseman and the drama The Stone Guest, a tale of the fall of Don Juan.
 His poetic short drama Mozart and Salieri (like The Stone Guest, one of the so-called four Little Tragedies, a collective characterization by Pushkin himself in 1830 letter to Pyotr Pletnyov) was the inspiration for Peter Shaffer's Amadeus as well as providing the libretto (almost verbatim) to Rimsky-Korsakov's opera Mozart and Salieri.

 Pushkin is also known for his short stories.
 In particular his cycle The Tales of the Late Ivan Petrovich Belkin, including "The Shot", were well received.
 According to the literary theorist Kornelije Kvas, "the narrative logic and the plausibility of that which is narrated, together with the precision, conciseness – economy of the presentation of reality – all of the above is achieved in Tales of Belkin, especially, and most of all in the story The Stationmaster.
 Pushkin is the progenitor of the long and fruitful development of Russian realist literature, for he manages to attain the realist ideal of a concise presentation of reality".
 Pushkin himself preferred his verse novel Eugene Onegin, which he wrote over the course of his life and which, starting a tradition of great Russian novels, follows a few central characters but varies widely in tone and focus.

-Onegin is a work of such complexity that, though it is only about a hundred pages long, translator Vladimir Nabokov needed two full volumes of material to fully render its meaning in English.
+Onegin is a work of such complexity that, though it is only about a hundred pages long, translator Vladimir Nabokov needed two full volumes of material to fully render its meaning into English.
 Because of this difficulty in translation, Pushkin's verse remains largely unknown to English readers.
-Even so, Pushkin has profoundly influenced western writers like Henry James.
+Even so Pushkin has profoundly influenced western writers such as Henry James.

-Pushkin wrote "The Queen of Spades", a short story frequently anthologized in English translation.
+Pushkin wrote The Queen of Spades, a short story frequently anthologized in English translation.